-Durham Region Accessibility Advisory Committee Workplan 2024
+Durham Region Accessibility Advisory Committee Workplan 2025

-Priority Areas Proposed Activities Comments Timelines Facilities and Site Plan Review Reviewing site plans for new builds and extensive renovations to existing buildings that the Region owns and/or operates to ensure accessibility has been incorporated in the design.
+Priority Areas Proposed Activities Comments Timelines Facilities and site plan review Reviewing site plans for new builds and extensive renovations to existing buildings that the Region owns and/or operates to ensure accessibility has been incorporated in the design.
+Provide resources for businesses to improve accessibility.
 Referenced Guide to serving on a municipal accessibility Advisory committee.
-Year round The committee's role and responsibilities Guide to serving on a municipal accessibility advisory committee ontario.ca Outreach and Communications Presentation of Durham AAC Accessibility Awards annually to recognize individuals, services and/or businesses that have championed, achieved and/or embraced accessibility in each of our local area municipalities.
-Referenced Durham Regional AAC Workplan 2023 September 2024 Advise Council How to implement the province's accessibility standards as it applies to the Region of Durham.
-Support and provide feedback for your municipality's accessibility compliance reports.
+The committee's role and responsibilities Guide to serving on a municipal accessibility advisory committee ontario.ca Year round Outreach and Communications Presentation of Durham AAC Accessibility Awards annually to recognize individuals, services and/or businesses that have championed, achieved and/or embraced accessibility in each of our local area municipalities.
+Referenced Durham Regional AAC Workplan 2025 September 2025 Advice and Feedback Provide feedback on how to best to implement the province's accessibility standards as it applies to the Region of Durham.
+Support and provide feedback for local municipalities' accessibility compliance reports.
 Provide feedback and recommendations on accessible design criteria in terms of any Region project proposals/strategy.
-Initiatives, projects, or reviews related to accessibility such as LEAD or Region's Equity Audit Report.
-Referenced Municipal Accessibility Advisory Committees: Learn how municipalities must work with their accessibility advisory committees to identify and break down barriers for people with disabilities in their communities Municipal Year round
+Initiatives, projects, or reviews related to accessibility such as LEAD or Equity Audit.
+Referenced Municipal Accessibility Advisory Committees: Learn how municipalities must work with their accessibility advisory committees to identify and break down barriers for people with disabilities in their communities Municipal Accessibility Advisory Committees ontario.ca Year round